 Study Economics – A Comprehensive Subject Guide

 Economics is a social science that studies how societies allocate and manage their limited resources to satisfy human wants and needs.
 It explores the production, distribution, and consumption of goods and services and the various factors that influence economic decision-making.
 Studying economics can be a rewarding and intellectually stimulating endeavour.
-It’s a social science that delves into how societies allocate and utilise resources to satisfy their wants and needs.
+It’s a social science that looks into how societies allocate and utilise resources to satisfy their wants and needs.
 Here’s a comprehensive subject guide for studying economics.

 economics